MGThePro/squidarr-proxy/Readme.md

 Complete your Lidarr library by downloading from Qobuz via squid.wtf

-Almost ready for use.
-Try it out, tell me what's wrong.
-But careful - here be dragons :)

 ## Setup

 Build the Docker image via the included Dockerfile, then use the included docker-compose.yml as reference to create your container.